WhosMyName/DSAS/README.md

 # DarkSoulsAutoSave - DSAS

-DarkSoulsAutoSave is a fellow Tool, which automagically Backs-Up your Dark Souls I Save and stores/sorts them.
+DarkSoulsAutoSave is a fellow Tool, which automagically Backs-Up your Dark Souls Saves and stores/sorts them.

 It uses a 100 Save-Limit Loop in 10 Minute Cycles, which implies 16.66666666666667 Hours of Fun and Death, and no worries about your Saves.